-Health is a focus area of work across all Swiss Agency for Development and Cooperation (SDC) departments (East, global and regional cooperation and humanitarian aid), and its multilateral partnerships.
+Health is a focus area of work across all Swiss Agency for Development and Cooperation (SDC) departments (east, global and regional cooperation and humanitarian aid), and its multilateral partnerships.
 Gavi’s mission to protect people’s health by increasing equitable use of vaccines in low-income countries is strongly aligned with the SDC’s strategic objective for fair access to resources and services, including health systems for all.
-Access to healthcare is a priority issue for the SDC in the Great Lakes region (Rwanda, Burundi, DRC); health system strengthening in the DRC is an important part of addressing this issue.

 Click on Direct, IFFIm, AMC or Matching Fund in the above key to toggle their data on the graph, click again to show the data

 Received contributions: non-US$ contributions for 2000-2021 and Q1-Q2 2022 are expressed in US$ equivalents using the exchange rates on the dates of receipt.
 For 2014-2021 and Q1-Q2 2022 where contributions were hedged to mitigate currency risk exposure, these have been expressed using the rates applicable to the hedge agreement.